 National Oceanic and Atmospheric Administration Cooperative Science Center for Earth System Sciences and Remote Sensing Technologies (NOAA-CREST) conducts research, educates, and trains a diverse group of students, early career scientists, and engineers, in NOAA-related science missions.
 The goal is to help create a diverse STEM workforce for NOAA and its contractors, Academia, Industries and the Private Sector.

 “to understand and predict changes in Earth's environment and to conserve and manage coastal and marine resources to meet nation's economic, social, and environmental needs" by training a diverse group of successful students in disciplines that will augment NOAA’s future workforce and by leading successful research and development collaborations that will contribute to the improvement of NOAA’s products and services.

-Established in 2016 through a national competition, and funded by National Oceanic and Atmospheric Administration (NOAA, “NOAA/EPP Grant # NA16SEC4810008"), NOAA-CREST is led by The City University of New York and brings together Hampton University, VA; University of Puerto Rico at Mayaguez, PR; San Diego State University, CA; University of Maryland Baltimore County, MD; University of Texas at El Paso, TX.
-CREST also bring a number of new industrial partners like STC, AER, Nobilis, SSAI, ERT, and IMSG.
+Established in 2016 through a national competition, and funded by National Oceanic and Atmospheric Administration (NOAA, “NOAA/EPP Grant # NA16SEC4810008"), NOAA-CREST is led by The City University of New York (CUNY) and brings together Hampton University, VA; University of Puerto Rico at Mayaguez, PR; San Diego State University, CA; University of Maryland Baltimore County, MD; and University of Texas at El Paso, TX.
+CREST also incorporates a number of new industrial partners like STC, AER, Nobilis, SSAI, ERT, and IMSG.

 Every CREST research and education project aligns with NOAA’s interests of environmental assessment, prediction and environmental stewardship.
 The research creates a framework to recruit and train undergraduate and graduate students, especially those from underrepresented communities, for professional opportunities.
-Students and faculty collaborate with the National Environmental Satellite, Data and Information Service’ (NESDIS), Center for Satellite Applications and Research (STAR), Office of Satellite and Product Operations (OSPO).
+Students and faculty collaborate with the National Environmental Satellite, Data and Information Service (NESDIS), Center for Satellite Applications and Research (STAR), and Office of Satellite and Product Operations (OSPO).
 CREST members also collaborate with the National Weather Service (NWS), Office of Atmospheric Research (OAR), and National Ocean Services (NOS).